 gnovis (nō vĭs) is a peer-reviewed journal and academic blog run by graduate students in the Communication, Culture & Technology program at Georgetown University.
 We are an interdisciplinary platform for scholars exploring the relationships among technology, culture, media, politics, and the arts.

 We hope that gnovis can serve as a useful resource for all site visitors, and whether you are a scholar, a practitioner, or a mere passerby, we encourage you to read, listen, and even create with us!
 Reach out to us at firstname.lastname@example.org if you have ideas for a journal article, blog post, or podcast.

-The gnovis Journal is a peer-reviewed journal that employs a double-blind review process.
+The gnovis Journal goes through a rigorous double-blind peer-review process.
 Peer-reviewers are selected from CCT students who demonstrate exceptional academic achievement, experience in engaging with a certain blend of topics in their own studies, and are able to discriminate exceptional scholarship that shows a commitment to furthering the values of interdisciplinary scholarship in both academic and professional endeavors.

 The Gnovis Editorial Team publishes journal issues annually, at the end of each Spring semester.
 Submissions are accepted throughout the academic year, with the deadline set in early March.